alekdavis/PlexBackup/README.md

 (a) If you have two-factor authentication, or, as Google calls it _two-step verification_, enabled, you cannot use your own password, so you need to generate an application password and use it along with your Gmail email address (see [Sign in using App Passwords](https://support.google.com/mail/answer/185833?hl=en)).

-(b) If you are not using 2FA, you can use your own password, but may need to enable less secure application access in your account settings (see [Let less secure apps access your account](https://support.google.com/accounts/answer/6010255?hl=en)).
+(b) If you are not using two-factor authentication, you can use your own password, but may need to enable less secure application access in your account settings (see [Let less secure apps access your account](https://support.google.com/accounts/answer/6010255?hl=en)).

 For additional information or if you run into any issues, check support articles covering your provider.